-Sub-par for Dialog and TV shows.
+Sub-par for Dialogue and TV shows.
 The TCL Alto 5+ has an okay stereo frequency response, which is bass-heavy, resulting in a slightly muddy sound.
 On the upside, the mid-range, responsible for speech is accurate and fairly well-balanced.
-There’s also a dialog enhancement feature to help make dialog a bit clearer and more understandable, even at lower volumes.
+There’s also a dialogue enhancement feature to help make dialogue a bit clearer and more understandable, even at lower volumes.
 You’ll also be able to stream content like audiobooks and podcasts via Bluetooth on this soundbar.

 Okay for music.
 The TCL Alto 5+ has a very bass-heavy sound profile, so it might not be ideal for a wide variety of genres.
 On the upside, it will get decently loud for a casual listening session or for a slightly crowded room.
 Also, it performs quite well at max volume and you should get a clean sound reproduction.
 Unfortunately, there’s no way of EQ’ing the soundbar sound to your liking and its stereo soundstage is pretty narrow.